-What To Expect The Day of Your Peripheral Vascular Surgery at Our Outpatient Endovascular Surgery Suite
+What To Expect The Day of Your Vascular Surgery at Our Outpatient Endovascular Surgery Suite

-Welcome to The Vein & Vascular Institute of Riverview.
-On the day of your outpatient endovascular surgery you should come to The Vein & Vascular Institute accompanied by a friend or family member because you will be put under light sedation and you will be unable to drive yourself home.
-And in the event that no one can accompany you, please remember that we do offer transportation for outpatient surgery.
+Welcome to The Vein and Vascular Institute of Riverview.
+On the day of your outpatient endovascular surgery you should come to The Vein and Vascular Institute accompanied by a friend or family member because you will be put under light sedation and you will be unable to drive yourself home.

 After registration our surgical technician will come to greet you in the waiting room and escort you to the pre-op room of our endovascular suite, where you will be prepared for surgery.

 You will be instructed to change into a surgical gown and socks.
 Please note that no undergarments should be worn under the gown and the gown should be left open in the back.